 Lunch is served on the way to Kyle of Lochalsh, on what is arguably the most scenic route in Britain.
 The line passes Loch Luichart and the Torridon Mountains, which geologists believe were formed before any life began.
-The train travels onwards through the small village of Achnasheen, before commencing the climb to the breathtaking Luib Summit and Achnashellach Forest.
-Descending to Strathcarron, it then follows the edge of beautiful Loch Carron through Attadale, Stromeferry and Duncraig.
+Travel onwards through Achnasheen, then commence the climb to Luib summit and Achnashellach Forest before descending to Strathcarron.
+The train then follows the edge of Loch Carron through Attadale, Stromeferry and Duncraig.

-Arriving at the picturesque fishing village of Plockton, you alight to take a boat trip to see the colony of wild seals and enjoy magnificent views across the bay to the Applecross Mountains.
-There is also a woodland walk to be discovered and time afterwards to enjoy a traditional Highland welcome and a dram or two in the seafront Plockton Hotel.
+Alight in the picturesque fishing village of Plockton, which boasts an incomparable location in a sheltered bay of Loch Carron.
+Take a boat trip to see the colony of wild seals and enjoy magnificent views across the bay to the Applecross Mountains.
+There is also a woodland walk to be discovered and time to stroll along the seafront with its brightly-painted cottages and palm trees.
+Stop along the way in the Plockton Hotel to enjoy a traditional Highland welcome and a dram or two.

 Return to the train in Kyle of Lochalsh, gateway to the mystical Isle of Skye, for overnight stabling.
-Dinner this evening is formal, and is followed by coffee and liqueurs in the Observation Car.
+We invite you to dress for a formal dinner this evening, followed by coffee and liqueurs in the Observation Car.